aryszka/mml/manual.md

 ## Scope

 MML is lexically scoped.
-In addition to function bodies, if consequences and alternatives, switch and select cases, loop bodies have their own scopes.
+In addition to function bodies, the following blocks have their own scope:

+- if consequences and alternatives
+- switch and select cases
+- loop bodies

 ## Defer